The Most Influential Building in Art History

 Oculus, The hole on the top of the dome is 9 meters feet wide in diameter.
 As you enter you see the sunlight beaming in and as the day goes by the beam shifts.
 Only in the midday it is straight down.

-The height of the oculus is equal to the diameter of the dome's largest circle ie 142 feet.
-In other words, the whole building can accommodate a big ball equal to the diameter of its dome's largest diameter.
+of the dome's largest circle ie 142 feet.
+In other words, the whole

 Rome officially got Christianized in the fourth century.
 After the Fall of the Roman Empire much of the Rome was under the indirect rule of Eastern Rome and the Byzantine Emperor gave the building away to the Roman Pope who finally converted Pantheon into a church in 609 in the name of holy martyrs.
 Remains of martyrs from the catacombs were brought in here and buried near the base of the holy Alter.
 Rumor is that once the place was bathed for purification, seven winds blew as if the seven pagan gods ran away out of the building.